Master of Science in Infectious Diseases and Microbiology

 Graduates will be able to:

-- Demonstrate knowledge of the mechanisms of innate and acquired immunity and their roles in health and disease.
+- Discuss the mechanisms of innate and acquired immunity and their roles in health and disease

-- Demonstrate an ability to analyze and interpret data from scientific publications covering molecular biology, microbiology, immunology, and infectious diseases.
+- Design, analyze and interpret data from research experiments covering molecular biology, microbiology, immunology and infectious diseases

 - 36 credits, including coursework and research (NOTE: Often times most of these credits can be earned in three terms of full-time study)